-Biomimetic polymeric nanoparticle-based photodynamic immuno-therapy against primary and distant tumors
+Biomimetic polymeric nanoparticle-based photodynamic immunotherapy and protection against tumor rechallenge

-In this study, we aimed to design a bionanomaterial that could exert anticancer effects against primary and distant tumors via photodynamic immunotherapy.
-As a biomaterial, we used an amphiphilic phenylalanine derivative of poly gamma glutamic acid, which forms nanoparticles (AN) by self-assembly.
-For anticancer effects, we co-entrapped hydrophobic chlorin e6 and monophosphoryl lipid A in the core of the AN, to generate M/C/AN.
+In this study, we sought to design a bionanomaterial that could exert anticancer effects against primary tumors and protect against rechallenged tumors via photodynamic immunotherapy.
+As a biomaterial, we used an amphiphilic phenylalanine derivative of poly-gamma glutamic acid, which forms nanoparticles by self-assembly.
+For anticancer effects, we co-entrapped hydrophobic chlorin e6 and monophosphoryl lipid A in the core of the plain amphiphilic phenylalanine nanoparticles (AN), to generate M/C/AN.
 For comparison, we used plain AN and chlorin e6-loaded AN (C/AN).
-In vitro studies showed that B16F10 cancer cells treated with C/AN or M/C/AN generated reactive oxygen species and exhibited enhanced surface display of calreticulin upon exposure to 660-nm light irradiation.
+In vitro studies showed that B16F10 cancer cells treated with C/AN or M/C/AN generated reactive oxygen species and exhibited an enhanced surface display of calreticulin upon exposure to 660 nm light irradiation.
 C/AN and M/C/AN exerted similar photodynamic anticancer effects; however, M/C/AN, but not C/AN, induced in vitro dendritic cell maturation.
 Our biodistribution study revealed that C/AN and M/C/AN showed higher accumulation at the tumor tissues compared to that seen in the free chlorin e6-treated group.
 In B16F10 tumor-bearing mice, the intravenous injection of C/AN or M/C/AN showed similar photodynamic anticancer effects against primary tumors.
-However, the growth of distant tumors was more significantly inhibited in the M/C/AN group compared to the C/AN group.
-At day 40 after inoculation of the primary tumor, MC/AN-treated mice showed 100% survival, whereas the other groups showed 0% survival.
-In the tumor microenvironment, higher infiltration of CD8 T cells was observed in the M/C/AN group compared to the other groups.
-Our results suggest that AN co-loaded with a photosensitizer and an immune stimulant may hold great potential to confer photodynamic immunotherapy to inhibit both primary and distant tumors.
+However, the growth of rechallenged tumors was more significantly inhibited in the M/C/AN group compared to the C/AN group.
+At day 40 after inoculation of the primary tumor, M/C/AN-treated mice showed 100% survival, whereas the other groups showed 0% survival.
+In the tumor microenvironment, higher infiltration of CD8+ T cells was observed in the M/C/AN group compared to the other groups.
+Our results suggest that AN co-loaded with a photosensitizer and an immune stimulant may hold great potential for use in photodynamic immunotherapy to inhibit both primary and metastatic tumors.

 - This article is part of the themed collection: Biomimetic Therapeutics